Colleges by Location

 Admissions

-You need to learn as much as you can about the entrance requirements of the university in order to improve your chances of being accepted.
-Here are the most essential data you have to know about admission at Washington State University.
+If you know as much as possible about the school's criteria for admission, your chances of getting accepted will significantly increase.
+Here are the most important information you have to know about admission policy and requirements at Washington State University - Pullman.

 Test Scores

-The latest reported average GPA of the enrolled students was 3.46.
-This implies that you'll probably need a GPA above the average to secure admission.
+The latest reported average GPA of the enrolled students was 3.44.
+That means you'll most likely need an above-average GPA to get accepted.

 Retention Rate

-The freshman retention rate for Washington State University was 80.8% in 2024, reflecting the superb quality of the educational programs at this institution.
+The freshman retention rate for Washington State University - Pullman was 78.3% in 2025, indicative of the exceptional educational experience and supportive environment at this school.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year completion rate at this institution is 63%, which is considered an above-average graduation rate.
+At this school, the rate of students graduating within six years is 61%.

 Student Body